tesshuflower/samples/policy/README.md

 ## Restore applications

-If the hub manages clusters where stateful applications backups must be restored, then you must install the `oadp-hdr-app-restore` policy.
+If the hub manages clusters where stateful applications backups must be restored, then you must install the `oadp-hdr-app-backup-set` policySet.

-If the managed cluster (or hub) has the label `acm-pv-dr=restore` then the oadp-hdr-app-restore policy is propagated to this cluster for a restore operation.
+If the managed cluster (or hub) matches the PlacementRule for the `oadp-hdr-app-restore-set` policySet, then the oadp-hdr-app-restore policy is propagated to this cluster for a restore operation.
+Read [Restore PolicySet](#restore-policyset) for more details on how this works.

 This cluster restores applications backup.